The Girl in Possession

 The Girl in Possession is a 1934 British comedy film directed and written by Monty Banks and starring Laura La Plante and Henry Kendall.

-Preservation status

-It is classed by the British Film Institute as a lost film.

-In February 1956, Jack Warner sold the rights to all of his pre-December 1949 films; including (The Girl in Possession) to Associated Artists Productions (which merged with United Artists Television in 1958, and later was subsequently acquired by Turner Broadcasting System in early 1986 as part of a failed takeover of MGM/UA by Ted Turner).

 Plot

 Wisecracking New York girl Eve Chandler learns that she has inherited a large country estate in England.
 She crosses the Atlantic with her friend Julie, only to find that things are not as straightforward as she had been led to believe.
 Complications ensue as she crosses paths with silly-ass toff Cedric, unscrupulous continental lothario Caruso and snobbish butler Saunders before she manages to sort matters out with the help of the kindly Sir Mortimer, with whom she falls in love.